jvillega/Break-Sign/README.md

 # Break-Sign
 Simple Node app to be used as a break sign.
-You must hit clear before selecting a new time.

 Current Versions of:
   Node v7.9.0,